n-riesco/ijavascript/README.md

 ## Announcements

+- IJavascript v5.2 builds have started to fail in Node.js v0.10, because the
+  installation of `zeromq` depends on `prebuild-install` and they are now using `const` declarations.
 - SUPPORT NOTICE: IJavascript v5.2 will be the last version supporting Node.js 0.10, Node.js 4, Node.js 6 and Node.js 8.
 - IJavascript v5.1 added new functionality to the API (see